A Benchmark for Point Clouds Registration Algorithms: Conclusions

 \section{Conclusions}

 In the field of point clouds registration, most approaches are tested on very few data, often collected ad-hoc.
-For this reason, the results are hardly generalizable and do not allow a comparison with other works that have been tested with different data.
+For this reason, the results are hardly generalizable and do not allow a comparison with other approaches tested on different data.
 We present a new benchmark for point clouds registration algorithms, whose main goal is to allow a rigorous comparison between different approaches.
 It is composed of several publicly available datasets, chosen to cover an extensive set of scenarios and use cases, including settings usually neglected, but still very relevant for some real applications.
 The benchmark can be used to test both global and local registration algorithms, with different initial misalignments and different degrees of overlap.
 For each sequence, in each dataset, we randomly chose a list of pairs of point clouds in a way that ensures uniform coverage of the various degrees of overlap.
 For each pair, we randomly generated a list of rototranslations to be applied as initial misplacements.
 These rotoranslations are, indeed, the transformations that a registration algorithm should estimate.

 We also propose a new metric to measure the residual error after the registration and to objectively compare different approaches.
-To encourage the use of our benchmark, we developed a set of utilities to setup the testing environment and to calculate the necessary metrics: our goal was to reduce as much as possible the effort by the authors.
+To encourage the use of our benchmark, we developed a set of utilities to setup the testing environment and to calculate the necessary metrics: our goal was to reduce the effort required to use the benchmark as much as possible.

 Instructions on how to use the protocol and the related utilities are available on the project web page: \url{https://github.com/iralabdisco/point_clouds_registration_benchmark}.
-We would be glad to list works using our benchmark.
+We would be glad to list works that use our benchmark.
 To add a paper to the list, please contact the corresponding author.